apache/manifoldcf-integration-sharepoint-2010/README.txt

 1. Make sure you have .NET Framework 1.0 and .NET Framework 3.0 installed.

-2. Place the Microsoft SharePoint 2010 dll in the right place.
+2. Place the Microsoft SharePoint 2010 dll in the right place, you can take this file from C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\UserCode\assemblies.
 There are several places that will work.
 The preferred place is:

    C:\Program Files\Reference Assemblies\Microsoft\Framework\v3.5\Microsoft.SharePoint.dll